sina-masoud-ansari/ember/README.md

 ## Worlds

 An example (work in progress) world can be found in `worlds/the-island`.
-This is simple example but the ideas is to include public domain works in the future so you can play a game in the world of Sherlock Holmes for instance.
+This is a simple example but the idea is to include public domain works in the future so you can play a game in the world of Sherlock Holmes for instance.

 ## Example